-Of course, in order to have them start learning from failure, we first have to allow our kids to fail.
+Of course, in order to have our kids start learning from failure, we first have to allow them to fail.
 Some failures we cannot prevent, like when they miss the winning soccer goal.
 Other mistakes can be harder to let happen, say, by not bringing their forgotten lunch or homework to school, or not waking them up when they oversleep and miss the bus.

 Although it can be hard not to step in, here’s why parents should want their kids to sometimes get a zero in the gradebook or a tardy slip in the attendance office.